 As a junior, trainee, assistant or technician with a few year's experience of technical design projects, you could work your way up to BIM (Building Information Modelling) coordinator, or a mid-level designer.

-With further project management experience, you could progress to a senior role as a design manager, build manager or BIM manager and earn a higher salary.
+With further project management experience, you could progress to a senior role as a design manager, principal designer, build manager or BIM manager and earn a higher salary.

 You could become self-employed and work freelance.